PtrBreak/WinPSP/README.md

 ## How It Works

 1. Windows begins shutdown and enters the **PRESHUTDOWN** phase
-2. WinBSP receives the `SERVICE_CONTROL_PRESHUTDOWN` control code
+2. WinPSP receives the `SERVICE_CONTROL_PRESHUTDOWN` control code
-3. WinBSP executes all configured commands sequentially
+3. WinPSP executes all configured commands sequentially
 4. Shutdown is blocked until:
    - All commands finish, or
    - A command hits its timeout
-5. WinBSP exits, allowing shutdown to continue
+5. WinPSP exits, allowing shutdown to continue

 This behavior is deterministic and fully auditable.